 [Lis'ten] To make an effort to hear something.
 To pay attention.
 To give attention with the ear.
 To attend closely for the purpose of hearing.
 To wait attentively for a sound.
 When waiting for a call, are you listening?
-This story is about a lesson in listening from the telegraph.

 Are You Listening?